run-ai/genv/_sources/remote/enforcement.rst.txt

 Before starting with remote enforcement features, it is highly recommended to go over the local enforcement features guide which is available :ref:`here <Enforcement>`.

-Genv :ref:`remote features <Remote Overview>` allow users and system administrators to provision GPU resources accross multiple machines.
+Genv :doc:`remote features <./overview>` allow users and system administrators to provision GPU resources accross multiple machines.

 Genv remote enforcement features allow users and system administrators to ensure that only the resources provisioned by Genv are being used using the command :code:`genv remote enforce`.